Success in a DUI case is always best measured by what does NOT happen to you.

 The grand takeaway here is simple:

-- If you’re facing a 1st offense drunk driving charge, you’re almost certainly not going to jail.
+- If you’re facing a 1st offense drunk driving charge, it's highly unlikely that you're going to jail.

 - If you’re facing a 2nd offense, it’s a possibility, but NOT a probability.